davidsbatista/BREDS/README.md

 ### Extracting __headquarters__ locations of companies from news articles:

-This example shows to use BREDS to extract relationsghips between named-entities ORGANISATIONS and LOCATIONS.
 We need the text from where we want to extract relationships with the named-entities already tagged, like show in the example bellow.
-This input file `sentences.txt`, should contain thousands of news articles sentences with named-entities tagged, e.g:
+This input file `sentences.txt`, should contain thousands of news articles sentences with named-entities tagged, e.g.:

  ```
     The tech company <ORG>Soundcloud</ORG> is based in <LOC>Berlin</LOC>, capital of Germany.